pyside/pyside2-setup/sources/pyside2/doc/tutorials/datavisualize/plot_datapoints.rst

 After adding the data to the series, you can modify the axis to properly display the QDateTime on the X-axis, and the magnitude values on the Y-axis.

-Here is the updated main_widget.py from with an additional function that adds the QLineSeries.
+Here is the updated :code:`main_widget.py` that includes an additional function to plot data using a QLineSeries:

 .. literalinclude:: datavisualize6/main_widget.py
    :language: python
    :linenos:
-   :pyobject: Widget.add_series
+   :lines: 40-
+   :emphasize-lines: 33,56-91

 Now, run the application to visualize the earthquake magnitudes data at different times.